inference-labs-inc/dsperse/README.md

 What happens:
 - For each selected segment, EZKL steps run: gen-settings, calibrate-settings, compile-circuit, setup
-- Circuit artifacts are saved under each segment: models/net/slices/segment_<i>/ezkl_circuitization/
+- Circuit artifacts are saved under each slice: `models/net/slices/slice_<i>/ezkl/`
-  - segment_i_settings.json, segment_i_model.compiled, segment_i_vk.key, segment_i_pk.key
+- `settings.json`, `model.compiled`, `vk.key`, `pk.key` are the new file names
-- Slices metadata is updated with ezkl_circuitization info per segment
+- Slices metadata is updated with ezkl compilation info per segment

 Note on missing slices:
 - If you pass a model directory without slices metadata present, the CLI will prompt you to slice first.